 David Pitre was recently selected to join a prestigious national group of civil trial litigators.
-The American Board of Trial Advocates (ABOTA) is an invitation-only national association of experienced trial lawyers and judges.
-ABOTA and its members are dedicated to the promotion of the civil jury trial right provided by the Seventh Amendment to theRead More
+The American Board of Trial Advocates (ABOTA) is an invitation-only national association of experienced trial lawyers and judges, chosen based upon their reputation for ethics, professionalism and courtroom skill.
+ABOTA and its members are dedicated to the promotion of theRead More

 On March 16th, 2018, David Pitre served as moderator for a panel discussion on federal practice and procedure in Hattiesburg, Mississippi.
 Panelists were District Judge Keith Starrett, Magistrate Michael Parker, and attorneys Wynn Clark and Pat Zachary.
 The Mississippi Association for Justice sponsored the two hour event covering a wide range of topics.
 This wasRead More